 Eat magnesium-rich foods

 Magnesium is an essential mineral that can help alleviate menstrual migraines.
-Foods high in magnesium include leafy greens, nuts and seeds, whole grains, and legumes.
+Foods high in magnesium include leafy greens, nuts, seeds, and legumes.

 Vitamins, Herbs, and Supplements for Menstrual Migraines

-In addition to dietary changes, certain vitamins, herbs, and supplements may help alleviate menstrual migraines.
+In addition to dietary changes, specific vitamins, herbs, and supplements may help alleviate PMS migraines.

 Vitamin B6

-Vitamin B6 is involved in producing neurotransmitters, which regulate mood and reduce pain.
+Vitamin B6 produces neurotransmitters, which regulate mood and reduce pain.
 Studies have shown that taking a daily dose of vitamin B6 may help alleviate menstrual migraines.

 Magnesium

-As mentioned earlier, magnesium is a mineral that can help alleviate menstrual migraines.
+As mentioned earlier, magnesium is a mineral that can help alleviate luteal phase migraines.
 Taking a magnesium supplement may be helpful for some women.

 Butterbur